 Time, it seemed, had fragmented around me.
-Aware for a long while of simply existing, I would on occasion open my eyes to be confronted with the blurred, hazy reality surrounding me.
-Inevitably, I could not fight the fever and the medication that conspired together to give me rest, and I would fall once again into the healing slumber.
-My rest wasn't easy; I was assailed by dreams, by memories, by sounds, and they all haunted me, they all mocked me—warning me that not all had come to pass.
-Lost in delirium, I would open my eyes to see above me a frightening visage, a masked countenance that both terrified and comforted.
-Not real, something would whisper to me, and so I would let myself be adrft again in the darkness, in the shadows.
+Aware for a long while of simply existing, I would sometimes open my eyes to be confronted with the blurred, hazy reality surrounding me.
+Inevitably, I couldn't fight the fever and the medication that worked together to give me rest, and I would fall once again into the healing slumber.
+My sleep wasn't easy.
+I was assailed by dreams, by memories, by sounds, and they all haunted me, they all mocked me—warning me that not all had come to pass.
+Lost in delirium, I would open my eyes to see a frightening visage above me, a masked countenance that both terrified and comforted.
+Not real, something would say to me, and so I would let myself be adrift again in the darkness, the eldritch shadows.

-From time to time the pain would return, and I would lay lost in my world of whispers and thoughts as agony danced intricately along the length of my spine and wove itself around my torso and arms.
+From time to time pain would return and I would lay lost in my world of whispers and thoughts as agony danced intricately along the length of my spine and wove itself around my torso and arms.
 Fever heat invaded my body, inciting my dreams to flame, and only vaguely aware of my corporeal self I would thrash in the throes of whatever horror gripped me.
-When I became slightly more lucid at intervals I would notice the touch of hands upon my body, and the voices I could understand if I made an effort.
-Coinciding with these was peaceful sleep, and I knew however distantly that I was in good care.
+At intervals when I became slightly more lucid I would notice the touch of hands upon my body and I could understand the related voices if I made an effort.
+Coinciding with these periods of time came peaceful sleep as I rested with the distant knowledge that I was in good care.

-When finally my eyes fluttered open to focus first on the hanging light above me, and then my surroundings, I found that I was alone.
-For a moment I simply lay, groggy and disconcerted, trying to pull all the chaotic threads of my inner mind into one coherent strand of order.
+When finally my eyes fluttered open to focus first on the hanging light above me and then my surroundings, I found that I was alone.
+For a moment I simply lay, groggy and disconcerted, trying to pull all the chaotic threads of my unraveled memory into one coherent strand of order.

-I was sitting bolt upright before I'd even realized it.
-Vivid recollections flooded back to me, and as the memories filed the vacant areas in my thoughts I shook my head slowly.
-It had all happened, I couldn't deny it—I caught sight of my arms them, both bandaged from wrist to elbow in heavy gauze.
+I was sitting bolt upright.
+Vivid recollections flooded back to me and as the memories flooded the vacant holes in my memory I started shaking my head.
+It had all happened, I couldn't deny it, couldn't try to pretend it away—I caught sight of my arms them, both bandaged from wrist to elbow in heavy gauze.
 They were a testament to all I'd endured.
-My head still felt fuzzy, and I tugged absently on the IV embedded under the bandages on my wrist.
-I became aware of a soft and steady beep-beep-beep, the only other sound in the room besides my breathing, and my gaze traced several wires attached to my body to a heart monitor located not far from the bed I lay in.
-I let my eyes wander the rest of the room I lay in; it was undecorated, cold grey walls and a metal floor, windowless with one steel door set off to the side.
-Obviously it was the Piper Maru's infirmary; the shelves and counter which lined the wall housed a myriad of medical supplies.
-I presently occupied a hospital issue bed, with the metal rails on the sides, and all around me was more monitoring equipment as well as the IV stand.
-There was a small bedside table, and as I caught a glimpse of what lay on top of it an abrupt, leaden sensation settled in my gut.
+My head still felt fuzzy.
+I tugged absently on the IV embedded under the bandages on my wrist.
+I became aware of a soft and steady beep-beep-beep, the only other sound in the room besides my breathing, and my gaze traced several wires attached to my body to a series of monitors located not far from the bed I lay in.
+I let my eyes wander the rest of the room.
+It was undecorated, the spartan walls a pale gray, the floor metal, windowless with one steel door set off to the side.
+It was obviously the Piper Maru's infirmary, as the shelves and the single counter which lined the wall housed myriad medical supplies.
+I presently occupied a hospital issue bed, complete with raised metal rails on the sides, and all around me was more monitoring equipment as well as the IV stand.
+There was a small bedside table to the right as I caught a glimpse of what lay atop it an abrupt, leaden sensation settled in my gut.

 It was the weapon I'd been given by the predator elder, still in its compact form.
-Seeing it lying there so inconspicuously drove home the fact that I had lived through events that would be deemed by the rest of the world as impossible.
-What on earth would I tell people when asked what happened beneath the island, when they asked how I was the only one to survive?
+Seeing it lying there so inconspicuously drove home the fact that I had lived through events that anyone else in the world would deem insurmountable.
+It made me realize that I now had a considerable quandary to deal with: what would I tell people when asked what happened beneath the island, when they asked how I was the only one to survive?
 The truth quite obviously wasn't going to cut it.

-The door opened then, swinging soundlessly and emitting a woman—the same I had seen earlier.
-Catching sight of me upright, she stopped in surprise; smiling quickly, she shut the door behind her and walked over to my bed.
+The door opened then, swinging inward soundlessly and emitting a woman—the same I had seen earlier.
+Catching sight of me upright she stopped in surprise.
+A warm smile creased her face and she shut the door behind her before walking to the bed.

-"Ms. Woods!"
-She exclaimed, feeling my brow with the back of her hand.
-"Nice to see you awake finally.
+"Ms. Woods!" she exclaimed, feeling my brow with the back of her hand.
+"Nice to see you're finally awake.
 How do you feel?"

-The warmth in her voice was genuine, and I liked her for it.
-She seemed about my age, dark hair rising from her head in spiked disarray that was becoming on her.
-She was dressed casual, in jeans and a sweatshirt, and I wondered what her purpose on board the Piper Maru was.
-Aware she was awaiting my answer, I said with a voice rough from being unused, "Alright."
+The compassion in her voice was genuine.
+I liked her for it.
+She near my age or slightly older, her dark hair rising from her head in trendy spiky disarray.
+It was becoming on her.
+She was dressed casual, in jeans and a sweatshirt, and I wondered if she was the Piper Maru's acting medical officer.
+Aware she was awaiting my answer, I said in a voice rough from disuse, "All right."

-"Alright?"
-She repeated a trifle incredulously, pulling away to regard me more closely.
-I gave her a sheepish smile; upon awaking I'd been concerned more with my fears and worries than how I actually felt.
-Now that I was paying attention, however, my body decided to make its grievances known.
-My side was stiff and sore, and there was an unpleasant itching sensation that encompassed my entire back.
+"All right?"she repeated a trifle incredulously, pulling away to regard me more closely.
+I gave her a sheepish, hesitant smile.
+Upon awaking I'd been concerned more with my fears and worries than how I actually felt.
+Now that I was paying attention, however, my body decided to make its numerous grievances known.
+My side was stiff and sore and the entirety of my back itched uncomfortably.
 My arms felt wooden and heavy, the back of my leg throbbed, and my shoulder where I'd been impaled ached dully.

 "And you should," she replied, nodding.
 "You were in very rough shape when they found you, Ms. Woods.
 Four broken ribs, that hole in your shoulder, arms and back badly burned, and that mark on your cheek …"

-She trailed off, and I avoided her scrutinizing gaze, brushing self consciously at the scar on my cheek.
-Here it comes, I thought with dread, the questions …
+She trailed off and I avoided the sudden scrutiny in her gaze, brushing self-consciously at the scar on my cheek with the fingers of one hand.
+Here come the questions.

 "How much do you remember of what happened?"

-The woman made a sympathetic noise, and set about unwinding the gauze from the arm she was closest to.
+The woman made a sympathetic noise and started unwinding the gauze from the arm she was closest to.
 "I'm not surprised.
 What do you remember of the explosion?
 The one that destroyed the cavern?"

-I thought furiously … I knew that Max had been carrying explosives even though I'd protested bringing them along.
-They were for emergencies, he told me in his cool and unperturbed manner, and that was that.
-And the drilling equipment that had been shuttled into the cavern in case it was needed … it had certainly had volatile components … I doubted anyone on board the Piper Maru knew exactly what we'd found on the island, and so I decided to take a shot in the dark.
+I was thinking frantically.
+I knew that Max had been carrying explosives even though I'd protested him bringing them along.
+They were for emergencies, he told me in his cool and unperturbed manner, and that had been that.
+And the drilling equipment that had been shuttled into the cavern in case it was needed—it had certainly had volatile components.
+I doubted anyone on board the Piper Maru knew exactly what we'd found on the island, and so I decided to take a shot in the dark.

 "With the sled.
-But then there was an explosion, and everything started coming down … I got to the sled, but no one else did …"
+But then there was an explosion.
+Everything started coming down.
+I got to the sled, but no one else did …"

-My voice had begun to shake as I remembered, vividly, what had transpired after my liberation from the ice tunnel.
+My voice had begun to tremble as I remembered, vividly, what had transpired after my liberation from the ice tunnel.
 I was still terrified, even now, sitting here safe and secure on board this vessel.
-Misinterpreting my distress, the woman stopped unraveling the gauze and said soothingly, "It's alright, don't think about it anymore.
+Misinterpreting my distress, the woman stopped unraveling the gauze and said soothingly, "It's all right, don't think about it anymore.
 You're okay.
 You can talk about it when you're ready."

-I nodded my thanks wordlessly, and a silence fell between us both as she removed the last of the bandages from my arm.
-I stared at the exposed flesh in dismay; the skin was a mass of ridged, rivulet-like scars from both the alien claws and acidic blood.
+I nodded my thank.
+A silence fell between us both as she removed the last of the bandages from my arm.
+I stared at the exposed flesh in dismay.
+The skin was a mass of ridged, rivulet-like scars from both the alien claws and acidic blood.
 I wasn't a doctor, but I was learned enough to know that those marks would be permanent.

-"I'm afraid those will be with you the rest of your life," the woman said softly, sympathetically.
-I nodded mutely, and she continued, "The scars on your back will be permanent too."
+"I'm afraid those will be with you the rest of your life," the woman said softly, sympathetically, echoing my thoughts.
+I nodded again.
+She continued, "The scars on your back will be permanent too."

 I'd already figured as much.
 "As for your ribs, they're coming along nicely, as is that hole in your shoulder.
-You'll retain full use of your arm, too; we got to you before the wound had festered for too long.
-You're going to be just fine," she said warmly, patting me on the leg before walking around the bed to unravel the gauze from my other arm, removing the IV first.
+You'll retain full use of your arm, too.
+We got to you before the wound had festered for too long.
+You're going to be just fine."
+She patted me on the leg before walking around the bed to unravel the gauze from my other arm, removing the IV first.

 "Where are we?"
-I asked then, wanting to redirect my thoughts from the dark path they were beginning to venture down.
+I asked then, wanting to redirect my thoughts from the grim path they were beginning to venture down.

 "We're still anchored off the south coast of Bouvetoya."

 Bouvetoya?
 "Why are we still here?"
-I demanded with a trace of panic.
-I wanted nothing more than to be far, far away from the island whereupon so much had transpired.
+I demanded, trying and failing to suppress the panic in my voice.
+I wanted nothing more than to be far, far away from that island and everything that had happened on it.